therealzella/ECE_Poster_Details_Spring25/README.md

-# Evaluating Multitask Reasoning in Large Language Models and Extending to AI-Agent-based Question Answering
+# Evaluating Multitask Reasoning in Large Language Models and Extending to AI-Agent-based Question Answering System